pgsql-io/benchmarksql/docs/HOW-TO-RUN.md

 [//]: # (R files should be replaces with Python ones.)

-Use the `generateReport.sh` DIRECTORY script to create an HTML file with graphs.
+Use the `generateReport.py` script to create an HTML file with graphs.
 This requires R to be installed, which is beyond the scope of this HOW-TO.